|Back to Main Print This Page Email to a Friend|

 The condom is the only form of birth control that protects against sexually transmitted diseases.

-Women of all ages can now get the levonorgestrel emergency contraceptive pill Plan B One-Step without a prescription.
-Generic versions, such as Next Choice One Dose, are currently available without a prescription only for women age 17 years and older.
-The other type of “morning-after pill”, ulipristal (ella), requires a prescription for all women regardless of age.
+Women of all ages can now get the levonorgestrel emergency contraceptive pill Plan B One-Step and its generic versions without a prescription.
+The other type of "morning-after pill", ulipristal (ella), requires a prescription.

 Birth Control Pills and Blood Clots

 All birth control pills can increase the risk for blood clots.
 For this reason, they are not recommended for women who have high blood pressure, a history of heart disease, are over age 35 and smoke, or who have other risk factors.
-According to the Food and Drug Administration (FDA), birth control pills that contain drospirenone have a much higher risk for causing blood clots than levonorgestrel or other types of progestin.
-Drospirenone is the progestin used in the Yaz and Beyaz brand birth control pills.
+According to the Food and Drug Administration (FDA), birth control pills that contain drospirenone have a higher risk for causing blood clots than levonorgestrel or other types of progestin.

 IUDs and Implants for Adolescents

-The American College of Obstetricians and Gynecologists (ACOG) recommends intrauterine devices (IUDs) and contraceptive implants (Implanon, Nexplaon) as first-line contraceptive options for sexually active teens based on the effectiveness of these contraceptives and high rates of patient satisfaction.
+The American Academy of Pediatrics and the American College of Obstetricians and Gynecologists (ACOG) recommend intrauterine devices (IUDs) and contraceptive implants (Nexplanon) as first-line contraceptive options for sexually active teens based on the effectiveness of these contraceptives and high rates of patient satisfaction.

 A New England Journal of Medicine study found that long-acting contraceptives such as IUDs and implants are 20 times more effective at preventing pregnancy than short-acting birth control pills, patches, or rings.